-I was a recent high school graduate in the south of France, absorbing every ounce of Cannes Film Festival.
-It was a week into the festival and I was living a young filmmaker’s dream, but getting damn tired of waiting in hour long lines for movies.
+I was a recent high school graduate in the south of France, absorbing every ounce of Cannes Film Festival, but getting damn tired of waiting in hour-long lines for movies.
 After being turned away from a ten o’clock documentary screening, I began moping about the city, alone and jet lagged.
-I thought a hamburger would cheer me up.
-No, gelato.
-No, a casino.
-Never mind, gelato is cheaper and less addictive.
-I was stumbling around in search of a cheap cup of gelato.
-There was none to be found.
-Only empty, littered streets.
-But amongst the trash and sadness, a bright, red flier caught my eye.
+I thought a gelato would cheer me up.
+But there was no gelato to be found.
+Just empty streets.
+But amongst the trash, a bright, red flier caught my eye.
 A flier for a party.
-I read “Kanye West’s Premier Party for CRUEL SUMMER.”
-Holy shit, a Kanye Party, featuring every GOOD Music Artist?!
-Yes, please.
+It read: “Kanye West’s Premier Party for CRUEL SUMMER”.
+Holy shit, a Kanye party, featuring every artist on his label, GOOD!?